Divyanshu975/Heritage-Hands/README.md

 ## Pre-requisites:

-Make sure you have node installed , then initialise npm, i.e., npm init in the project directory and finally run script 'npm run' to view the website on localhost:3000 on your default browse.
+Make sure you have node installed , then initialise npm, i.e., 'npm init' in the project directory and finally run script 'npm start' to view the website on localhost:3000 on your default browse.

 ## Available Scripts